 The Wheatie is a high-energy dog that needs at least an hour of exercise in the form of walks and runs, free time at a securely fenced yard, and canine sports such as flyball, agility and obedience.
 You wouldn’t want this dog to be bored or it can become destructive and noisy.

 Only a few Soft Coated Wheaten Terriers are registered in the UK each year.
-This means that those who are interested to own one must be willing to be put on a waitlist.
-The cost of a well-bred Wheaten is around £300, which can be higher depending on quality of the puppy.
-Pet insurance for this breed can be around £20 a month.
+This means that those who are interested to own one must be willing to go on a waiting list.
+The cost of a well-bred Wheaten pedigree puppy is around £300, which can be higher depending on quality of the puppy.

 Are you sure the Soft Coated Wheaten Terrier is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz